lasmith05/mac-like-dev-setup/README.md

 ## 🆘 Troubleshooting

+### Windows Setup Issues

-### PowerShell Execution Policy Error
+**PowerShell Execution Policy Error:**
-If you get "running scripts is disabled" error:
-- **Make sure you're running PowerShell as Administrator** (recommended)
-- Or run: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser -Force`
+- **Use `setup.bat` instead** (recommended) - it handles this automatically
-- Or bypass for single use: `PowerShell -ExecutionPolicy Bypass -File .\windows-setup.ps1`
+- Or if using PowerShell directly: `PowerShell -ExecutionPolicy Bypass -File .\windows-setup.ps1`
+- Make sure you're running as Administrator

+**Setup.bat not working:**
+- Make sure you right-clicked and selected "Run as administrator"
+- Check that all files are in the same folder
+- Try the PowerShell method as alternative

 ### WSL Installation Issues
 - Ensure virtualization is enabled in BIOS